railsgirls/guides.railsgirls.com/_pages/simple-app.md

 gem 'carrierwave'
 {% endhighlight %}

+{% coach %}
-**Coach:** Explain what libraries are and why they are useful.
+Explain what libraries are and why they are useful.
 Describe what open source software is.
+{% endcoach %}

 In the terminal run: